 I basically gamed out the idea of having a boutique airline operating from Switzerland that would be heavily focused on leisure - at least in the beginning.

-I wasn’t going to include the Aria V series aircraft - were were also designed in-house by me - but with all the funky little altiport-class airports popping during my research around Geneva-GVA and Lyon-LYS (and Turin-TRN!), I realized that Elin and Markus would probably come to appreciate the Aria V12 and V42 for their hybrid/clean-fuel power and VTOL capabilities.
-The region would be pretty ideal for eVTOL planes, so I added them in for fun.
+Originally I wasn’t going to include the Aria V Series aircraft - which were also designed in-house by me - but then all these funky little Altiport class airports kept popping during my research around Geneva-GVA and Lyon-LYS (and Turin-TRN!).
+I realized that Elin and Markus, likely being environmentally friendly and climate change aware, would come to appreciate the Aria V12 VTOL and Aria V42 VTOL for their hybrid/clean-fuel power and VTOL capabilities.
+The region would be very ideal for VTOL planes, so I added them in just for fun.